cds-snc/docs/development/rfcs/0009-code-review.md

  - Does similar functionality already exist in the codebase?
    - If so, why isn't this functionality reused?
      (Note: it's okay to not reuse -— but it's worth asking the question.)
+ - Does the code follow the format/style of the surrounding code?
+   - In general, this means applying the appropriate code formatter for the repository.
+In the case there is no formatter, follow the surrounding style of the code being modified.

 #### Comments
  - Has all commented-out code been deleted?